2nrwls/audio/README.md

 ### Usage
 `[audio mp3="song.mp3" ogg="song.ogg"]`

 or
 `[audio m4a="song.m4a"]`

-or the mp3 or off by itself.
+or the mp3 or ogg by itself.

 ### Installation